LiskHQ/lisk-contracts/documentation/README.md

 2. [Smart Contracts Requirements](./contracts-requirements.md): This document outlines the requirements and specifications for the smart contracts, providing detailed guidance for their development and deployment.

 3. [Vesting Documentation](./vesting.md): This page explains the technical details concerning implementation, deployment and maintenance of vesting smart contracts that hold LSK tokens and release them according to predefined schedules.

+4. [Migration Airdrop Documentation](./airdrop.md): This page explains the technical details concerning design and lifecycle of the migration airdrop smart contract that distributes LSK tokens as a reward to the current Lisk users.